 - Professor of Obstetrics and Gynecology and Director of for Research, Reproductive Endocrinology, and Infertility Division, University of Utah School of Medicine

-Robert N Taylor MD PhD was previously the Professor of Obstetrics and Gynecology at Emory University and Director of the Center for Reproductive Sciences at the University of California, San Francisco (UCSF).
+Robert N Taylor MD PhD was previously the Professor of Obstetrics and Gynecology at Wake Forest and Emory Universities and Director of the Center for Reproductive Sciences at the University of California, San Francisco (UCSF).

 Robert Taylor is a board-certified obstetrician-gynaecologist and reproductive endocrinologist widely published in the areas of endometriosis, endometrial vascularization, embryonic implantation, preeclampsia and other pregnancy complications.
 His laboratory has been continuously funded by the NIH since 1987 and his team investigates the molecular and cell biology of the human uterus and placenta, with an emphasis on endocrine and paracrine regulation of chemokines, cytokines and neuroangiogenic growth factors in endometriosis.

-Professor Taylor is principal investigator on several clinical and translational grants and serves on influential international, national and state executive committees including the American Board of Obstetrics and Gynecology, NIH Reproductive Scientist Development Program, several NIH Women’s Reproductive Health Research advisory boards, and the California Institute for Regenerative Medicine Stem Cell Scientific and Ethics Working Group.
+Professor Taylor has served as principal investigator on several clinical and translational grants and also on influential international, national and state executive committees including the American Board of Obstetrics and Gynecology, NIH Reproductive Scientist Development Program and the California Institute for Regenerative Medicine.
 He was recognised with the ASRM Distinguished Researcher Award in 2007 and shared the 2015 Harry Reich Award for pioneering work in the science and treatment of endometriosis from the Endometriosis Foundation of America with the late Ronald Batt MD.

 Professor Robert Taylor joined the World Endometriosis Society Board in September 2005 and was appointed Honorary Secretary in September 2011.
-He has been a WES Ambassador since May 2017, when he stepped down from the board.
+He has been a WES Ambassador since May 2017, after completing his tenure on the board.